CharudattaGhute/Card_design/README.md

 Responsive design for various screen sizes.

 # Technologies Used
-- Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript.
-- Backend: Node.js, Express.js
+- Backend: Node.js, Express.js.

 **Clone the Repository**: Begin by cloning the repository to your local machine: